jilljenn/ktm/README.md

 ### Running a ML model

-Assume you encoded say PFA features:
+If you want to encode PFA features:

     python encode.py --skills --wins --fails  # Will create X-swf.npz